angadbajwa23/Text_Extraction/README.md

 ## Features

-a)  Extracts text from input image
+a)  Extracts text from input image<br/>
-b) Works on lowercase,uppercase, number ans special characters.
+b) Works on lowercase,uppercase, number ans special characters.<br/>
-c) Saves the output in output.txt to allow search.
+c) Saves the output in output.txt to allow search.<br/>

 ## How To Run the script: